cyclops-ui/cyclops/web/docs/installation/demo/new_module.md

 ## Potential problems
 ### Error loading template
-This usually means that you didn't input the right `url + path`.
+This usually means that you didn't input the right `url + path + version`.
 When loading the template to Cyclops, you need to copy the URL from the GitHub repository that leads to the template.
 The URL must lead towards a directory that holds a `template` folder.

 In our example we used this URL { https://github.com/cyclops-ui/templates/tree/main/demo } and filled the form with the values bellow:

     repository: https://github.com/cyclops-ui/templates
     path: demo
+    version: main

 ### Naming
 If Cyclops seemingly freezes when trying to save the module, it probably means you didn't follow [the Kubernetes naming